idatta21/Project2/data_channel_is_entertainment.md

 ## Summaries

-For the first few summaries, we will use this transposed data that turns the binary weekday variables into one categorical varible.
+For the first few summaries, we will use this transposed data that turns the binary weekday variables into one categorical variable.

 ``` r
 TP <- subNews %>%